AramYako/Kubernetes/README.md

 * Tant-effect: NoExecute: Pods in the node that doesnt match the taint will be evicted, and no new pods will be scheduled on the node
 * Taint are set on pod or nodes?
 Nodes
 * Tolerations are set on: Pods
+* Taints does it make sure pods that match are always assigned to the node?
+No the other nodes have to filter, so the pod can be assign to them aslo
+* If pods exist in node and taint NoSchedule or PreferNoSchedule is applied.
+Existing pods not matching the taint will not be evicted
+* Effect: NoExecute will remove all pods not matching the taint in a node.
+Used for decommision node, maintance.

 ## Taint Node